When the form does not quite take shape

 In this exercise, I focused on movement that did not feel “right,” noticing when I “needed to adjust” or it was “time to move on.”

-The cyanotype series “When the form does not quite take shape,” explores how these “knowings” come to be.
+The cyanotype series “When the form does not quite take shape,” explores how these “knowings” came to be.

-Perhaps they may begin, not with knowing, but simply having a desire to know.
-From where do we develop a desire to know ourselves, to understand?
+Perhaps they may begin, not with knowing, but simply having a desire to know, to recognize when we need something different, when we are misaligned.

-These movements paralleled a psychological feeling of when the subtle, intuitive “knowing what you need,” is not quite clear, acted on, or resolved in its entirety.
-When this happens, there lives an ease in the attempt, a sense of security in the willingness, the eagerness, to respond.
+My movements paralleled a psychological feeling of when the subtle, intuitive “knowing what you need,” is not quite clear, acted on, or resolved in its entirety.
+There lives a brief tension as one approaches clarity.
+Relief comes in recognizing the eagerness and ability to respond, to move through and move on.
 A progression in movement occurs, allowing the next form to take hold.